syl155/hello-world/README.md

 # hello-world
 My first repository on GitHub.
-I love :coffe:and I am a :student:.
+I love :coffee:and I am a :student:.